skyerus/twitter/readme.md

 # Twitter copy

 I've used various Laravel tutorials to guide me towards getting the foundations for this project down.
-I'm using Bootstrap 4 to style my page.
+I'm using Bootstrap 4 to style my pages.

 ---